process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 - [DESCRIPTION](./DESCRIPTION)
 - [README](./README.md)

-Create a new PR and merge it, if some files require changes.
+Create a new PR (it must have the `skip-changelog` label as we don't want it to appear in the release notes) and merge it, if some files require changes.
 The PR/commit message should be `[RELEASE] Set version to x.y.z`.

 #### GitHub issues and milestones update